 Divine Mercy Sunday or the Octave of Easter presents us with one of the most famous of gospel stories — the story of Doubting Thomas.
 But it shows us how and when the sacrament of penance and reconciliation, aka “confession,” was instituted by the Lord Jesus Christ — and why.
+To hear the post read by the author, click the arrow below (5 minute listen).

 Several years ago, the Catholic Church declared the Sunday after Easter “Divine Mercy Sunday.”
 So what exactly is “mercy” anyway, and what does it have to do with the Easter season?